svborisov01/svborisov01/README.md

 ## About me

-I am current MSc Data Science student at Skoltech.
-My main area of interest is the intersection of mathematics, statistics, computer science and finance.
+Hi!
+I am class teacher at ICEF at HSE University, MSc 26' "Math of Machine Learning" student, working in financial services industry.

 <!--
 **svborisov01/svborisov01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.